essential-photo/essential-photo/README.md

 ## Codespace:

-Build a codespace from the code:code space menu in the repo UI and wait for it to build the vm.
+Build a codespace from the Code:Codespace menu in the repo UI and wait for it to build the vm.

 Once you have a built space, you can start the app using the dev script: